-Converting your Pervasive GainSeeker Database from File mode to Database Mode
+Converting a Pervasive GainSeeker Database from File mode to Database Mode

 Version 8.0 of GainSeeker was the first step in a gradual platform transfer of the entire GainSeeker Suite from Visual Basic programming language to .NET. programming language.

 Some programs remain in Visual Basic, and others have been completely rebuilt from the ground up.
 The Dynamic Reports module, the GainSeeker Charts module, and some others are built entirely within the .NET framework.

 .NET uses software mechanisms called ADO.NET data providers to access SQL databases.
 ADO is the acronym for “ActiveX Data Object.”
 There is no ADO.NET service provider available for Btrieve or Pervasive databases being run in File mode.
 This makes it necessary for anyone using these older platforms to upgrade to Pervasive.SQL version 9.71 or higher.

 This tutorial is a do-it-yourself guide.
 We strongly recommend that you read through all the steps and watch the videos before you begin.

 Be sure you have a valid backup of your system, and